h2non/videoshow/README.md

 To getting started you can take a look to the [examples](https://github.com/h2non/videoshow/tree/master/examples), [programmatic API](#api) and [command-line](#command-line-interface) interface

-videoshow was used in production rendering thousands of videos.
-[Here](https://www.youtube.com/watch?v=ZU84JxWGRhk) you can see a real video created using videoshow.
+videoshow is used in production rendering thousands of videos per month.
+[Here](https://www.youtube.com/watch?v=ZU84JxWGRhk) you can see a real example.

 ## Requirements